Free agency and determinism: is there a sensible definition of computational sourcehood?: Towards a rigorous formulation of the conjecture

+Indeed, we have already formulated our Informal Conjecture in a more careful way: not all TMs $T$, but only those that lie in a large set $\mathbf{T}$ are conjectured to represent instances of computational sourcehood.
+Intuitively, $\mathbf{T}$ contains all TMs that operate neither in a trivial nor in an extremely inefficient way on all inputs.
+This leads us to the second attempt at formalization of our Information Conjecture: \begin{bozzed} \textbf{Conjecture (2nd attempt).} For every universal TM $U$, we have

+where $\mathbf{T}$ is a large set of TMs yet to be formalized but intuitively described above.
 Moreover, if we denote the simple function that implements the simulation decoding of $T$ by $\varphi_T$, then the map $p_T\mapsto\varphi_T$ is computable. \end{bozzed}

 We have added another desideratum to the conjecture: that given $T$'s description $p_T$, a finite algorithm can actually determine an effective description of the simple function $\varphi_T$ which reads out $T$'s simulated configuration from $U$'s.
-We assume that this algorithm yields some valid $\varphi_T$ for all $p_T$, but the result must only be correct for those $T$ for which Eq.~(\ref{eqSim3NoQuant}) actually holds.
-This demand is very natural: not only do we want that $T$'s computation can \emph{in principle} be determined from $U$'s, but that it \emph{can generally be known how to do so}.
+We assume that this algorithm yields some valid $\varphi_T$ for all $p_T$, but the result must only be correct for $T\in\mathbf{T}$.
+This demand is very natural: not only would we like $T$'s computation to be \emph{in principle} determinable from $U$'s, but it \emph{should generally be known how to actually do so}.

-If the set of simple functions $\mathcal{S}$ is closed under certain operations, we can equivalently demand that the decoding function is independent of $T$: \begin{bozzed} \begin{lemma} Suppose that the set of simple functions $\mathcal{S}$ has the following \emph{prefix closure property}: for every decidable prefix code $\{p\}$ labelling a set of simple functions $\{\varphi_p\}\subseteq\mathcal{S}$, there is a simple function $\varphi\in\mathcal{S}$ which implements $\varphi_p$ if and only if the input tape starts with $p$.
+If the set of simple functions $\mathcal{S}$ is closed under certain operations, we can equivalently demand that the decoding function is independent of $T$, i.e.\ ``one simple function reads them all'': \begin{bozzed} \begin{lemma} Suppose that the set of simple functions $\mathcal{S}$ has the following \emph{prefix closure property}: for every decidable prefix code $\{p\}$ labelling a subset of the simple functions $\{\varphi_p\}\subseteq\mathcal{S}$, the function $\varphi:\mathcal{C}'\to\mathcal{C}'$,

-Then the final sentence in the above 3rd formalization attempt is equivalent to demanding that there is a \emph{unique} simple function $\varphi\in\mathcal{S}$ that implements the simulation decoding for \emph{every} TM $T$. \end{lemma} \end{bozzed} Whether this formalization of our conjecture has any chance to be true, or whether it is even meaningful in the first place, depends on the choice of $\mathcal{S}$ as we will now discuss.
+is also contained in $\mathcal{S}$.
+Then we can without loss of generality assume that for every universal TM $U$, there is a \emph{unique} simple function $\varphi\in\mathcal{S}$ that implements the simulation decoding for \emph{every} TM $T$. \end{lemma} \end{bozzed} Next we will discuss how to concretely choose a suitable set of simple functions $\mathcal{S}$.